patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 * Go
 * Java 11

 Requests are handled one at a time on a Cloud Function instance.
 If the instance doesn't exist it'll be created.
-You can specify the maximum number of concerrent instances for a function.
-HTTP triggered functions are executed at most once and other event triggers are ran atleast once.
+You can specify the maximum number of concurrent instances for a function.
+HTTP triggered functions are executed at most once and other event triggers are ran at least once.
 Cloud Functions need to be idempotent, meaning that when ran multiple times does less and less work until the work is complete.
 When an idempotent script is ran after all work is completed, no work is performed.

-::: tip Idempotency
+::: tip Idempotent
-A script that downloads all of the pages of a website may be interupted.
+A script that downloads all of the pages of a website may be interrupted.
 If it picks up where it left off on a rerun, or especially if it doesn't redownload the entire site on that rerun, it is idempotent.
 :::

 ###### Cloud Function Use Cases